Jayesh-Dev21/CSOC_INFOSEC/WEEK_0x02/Cryptography/challenge_\0x2\/02-General/MATHEMATICS/README.md

 **Extended GCD**

-First I wrote extended GCD code for the previous chall, I had implemented the same thing in my c program which was form my cso-101 lab
+First I wrote extended GCD code for the previous chall, I had implemented the same thing in my c program which was from my cso-101 lab
 ```python
 a=66528
 b=52920